abrasive/shairport/README.md

 Shairport Sync does not support AirPlay video or photo streaming.

-This branch -- 2.3 -- is the development branch of Shairport Sync and is unstable.
-To access the stable branch, please switch to the 2.2 branch.
+This branch -- "development" -- is the development branch of Shairport Sync and is unstable.
+To access the stable branch, please switch to the "master" branch.

 More Information
 ----------